0xmjk/go-tsx-rtm/README.md

 This package exposes these primitives to the developer.

-Have a look at Intel's ["Intrinsics for Restricted Transactional Memory Operations](https://software.intel.com/en-us/node/524024)

 This code doesn't check if the CPU supports RTM at all, so it is necessary to do it first, e.g.:

 ```go